We all face challenges in our lives at some point.

 During the process of working together, I will ask questions and initiate activities that help you gain more insight into yourself and the issues that you are struggling with.
 This is part of a mutually established counselling plan that we will work out together during our sessions.

 Our sessions are focused on building strengths and taking actions that will bring you closer to what you desire.
-In a conducive environment, we will work together in making positive changes in your life by using the relevant counselling techniques and therapy.
+In a conducive environment, we will work together in making positive changes in your life by using the relevant counselling techniques.

 Dissatisfaction with Life